 Not every challenge is a mental health crisis, but as a caring classmate, you want what’s best for your peers.
 You want to be supportive, but you need a bit more information or you’re worried about saying the wrong thing.

-Care Connections equips everyday students with above-average skills to help them identify, approach, and refer classmates to the most appropriate mental health resources.
+Wellness Ambassador Training equips everyday students with above-average skills to help them identify, approach, and refer classmates to the most appropriate mental health resources.
 Trained participants are not licensed or certified—they are friends, team members, and role models who care about the well-being of their fellow students.

 Request group training